okjuan/howto/_posts/2023-06-05-revise-a-sentence-2.md

 > We begin with the natural equipment to live a thousand lives but in the end live only one.

+Much better.
-Ok, good enough.
-Next sentence.
+Ok, next sentence.